b1u3h4t/underwater/readme.md

 ### UNDERWATER

-## Scan Compound finances and het Underwater Account For liquidation
+## Scan Compound.finances and get Underwater Accounts For liquidation

 ```
     yarn install or npm install